dizex98/tsunami-project/README.md

 Instruction:
 * Make sure you are connected to a cluster and kubectl is already configured.
+* In case you already have what to scan you can skip this step, otherwise you can test it by running this command:
+    ```
+    kubectl create -f jupyter.yaml
+    ```
+    (Make sure to wait for all the pods to be in a running state.)
 * In order to execute the init script write the following commands:
     ```
     chmod +x init.sh
     bash init.sh
     ```
-* The script will deploy a deployment of jupyter-notebook including replica of 3.
-* For each replica the script will deploy a single tsunami pod for a scan.
+* For each existing pod on the cluster the script will deploy a single tsunami pod for a scan.
 * In the end of the scan, the tsunami's pod will be destroyed, and you will be able to see the last relevant logs where you see the summary of the scan.